NathanBHay/Notes-Backup/Computer Science/Computer Architecture/IO Devices.md

 All interaction with a computer done by a user is through I/O devices.
 In early computers the I/O was handled by punch tape and a read/write header.
 Modern computers use many I/O devices (internal and external) whether it be mice, keyboards, disc, sensors, or any other device.
 These devices communicate through **standardised interfaces** such as USB, SATA or HDMI.
+Some common types of I/O devices are:
+- **Block devices** which store information in fixed-size blocks, these are usually [[Memory#Secondary Memory|secondary memory]] devices.
+- **Character devices** which input or output a stream of characters, without regard to block structure.
+These include keyboards, audio and network interfaces.

 I/O devices communicate with the [[CPU]] through **I/O Registers** with each device having its own registers.
 There are two types of **I/O Registers** these are:
 - **Memory-Mapped I/O** use the same address space as user memory, with the same instructions.
 - **Port-Mapped I/O** uses a separate memory space for its own unique set of instructions.